HiSDpackage/soluscape/README.md

 ## Examples

-Here are some example Jupyter Notebook files to help you get started quickly:
+Here are some example Jupyter Notebook files in `gallery` directory to help you get started quickly:

 - `Ex_1_Butterfly.ipynb`
 - `Ex_2_MullerBrownPotential.ipynb`